raivivek/dotfiles-vim/README.md

 ============

 * Clone the repository

   ```$ git clone https://github.com/vivekiitkgp/Dotfiles-vim.git```

-* Symlink the .(g)vimrc files from this directory to your home directory.
+* Symlink the `.(g)vimrc` files from this directory to your home directory.

 * Open any (g)vim instance and run `:PlugInstall`.
+You may optionally have to
-(Don't worry if it shows a
+  clean the plugged directory using `:PlugClean` command (Don't worry if it
-  lot of errors.
+  shows a lot of errors.
 It's because the plugins haven't been setup yet).
-It will automatically clone
-  and install all the relevant plugins into the `plugged/` directory.
+  It will automatically clone and install all the relevant plugins into the
+  `plugged/` directory.

 * Close and start again.
 You're done!